-The Pros And Cons Of Home-Based Employment In The Philippines
+The Pros And Cons Of Working From Home In The Philippines

 Results from a recent Waze study of 32 countries and 167 major cities concluded that Metro Manila has the “worst traffic on Earth.”
 This same study concluded that the Philippines ranked the ninth worst place to drive in the world.
 In terms of commute time, Manila was at the top of the list for the longest commute, with an average commute of 45.5 minutes.
 It’s easy for one to see the huge benefit working from home provides by eliminating long daily commutes.